 Indeed it is.
 In some of the Pacific Island legends, it is said that human beings are descended from both mermaids and mermen.
 Somewhere back in time, their tails somehow disappeared and replaced by legs, and people were magically able to walk on land.
 Also, the creator god Vatea from Polynesian mythology was usually illustrated as being half-human, half-porpoise, and Japanese folklore features a mermaid called Ningyo.

 Note: Let it be known that in European history, mermaids generally meant trouble, especially to fishermen and sailors.
 Seeing them could mean a terrible storm or ill-fortune was coming, or that you were about to be drowned.
 This would also explain why mermaids are sometimes believed to be sea witches.

 Sirens deserve a whole month to themselves, so I won’t be going into too much detail now, but if you didn’t know, the original sirens weren’t half-fish at all.
 They were half-bird and not very appealing, I’m afraid to say.
 They used their melodious voices to seduce anyone who heard them.
 They were first mentioned in Homer’s Odyssey.

 So there you have it.
 A brief overview of the history of mermaids.
 I hope you now feel better informed.
-Next month, I will be providing some evidence for why mermaids could be real and giving some cases for proof of their existence.

 © 2017 Obliquity of the Ecliptic